joblobob/conferences/CppNorth2024.md

 ![IMG_4985](https://github.com/user-attachments/assets/d8474c40-9648-4226-bc15-45bb7aea34e9)
 ![IMG_4987](https://github.com/user-attachments/assets/f3746964-7d77-47c7-bc3b-03174f3cf70a)

+![IMG_4988](https://github.com/user-attachments/assets/69e99606-83c6-468f-906e-a040320e7559)

 At the end of the day, it was very hard for me to have to say goodbye.
 My family was coming for some vacation time, and we were fortunate enough to have Miro Knejp have dinner, and brunch with us!

-![IMG_4988](https://github.com/user-attachments/assets/69e99606-83c6-468f-906e-a040320e7559)
+I hope to see you all again for another great edition next year!!
+Thank you, Caring Passionate People!